Fiserv-Developer/payments-api/docs/Payment-URLs.md

   "invoiceNumber": "96126098",
   "purchaseOrderNumber": "123055342",
   "hostedPaymentPageText": "Dear Mr Leamas, Please pay our invoice 123456.
-Many Thanks, Bayswater Library" "ip": "264.31.73.24"
+Many Thanks, Bayswater Library" }
-}
 ```

-### Other Payment URL Functions.
+### Other Payment URL functions

-A payment URL can be deleted by sending a DELETE to /payment-URL/{paymenturl}
+To delete a Payment URL, add your `storeId` and the `transactionId` from the Payment URL creation request response (`ipgTransactionId`) to the /payment-url header, and use the DELETE method to call the /payment-url API.

-You can retrieve the data associated with a payment URL by sending a GET to /paymentURL/{paymenturl}.
+You can retrieve the data associated with a payment URL by sending a GET to /paymentURL.
+Add `storeId` and the `transactionId` from the Payment URL creation request response (`ipgTransactionId`) to the /payment-url header to retrieve the details for a specific Payment URL, or set `storeId`, `fromDate` and `toDate` to call a response with all Payment URLs and their details created within a specific time range.